 This draft presents three alternative standards, each of which satisfies the committee's criteria.
 Alternative A requires only that the home be installed on land owned or leased by the home owner.
 Some drafting committee members recommended this standard, because only 1% of manufactured homes are moved after being installed and because site-built homes are characterized as real estate even if not connected to utilities.
 Alternative B requires that the home be installed and that the running gear be removed, which is a readily verifiable fact.
 See Mont.
 Admin.
 R. 42.20.117.
 Alternative C requires that the home be installed and connected to required utilities.
 Accord N.H.Rev.
 Stat. § 674:31.
 Utility connection is not as readily verifiable as removal of the running gear, but title insurance companies are willing to insure that the home is real estate based on the owner's certification that the home is connected to utilities.
+Issue: Do

-Issue: Do the utilities have to be turned on?
+1 2 the utilities have to be turned on?
 If so, verification is more difficult, and a home can change character if, for example, the electricity is turned off for failure to pay.

-SECTION 3.
+3 4 SECTION 3.
 ADMINISTRATION.
-The [government agency] shall administer this act.
-The [government agency] [may][shall] promulgate rules and forms necessary to administer this [act].

-The act provides that a state agency will promulgate a form deed, certificate of location, and certificate of relocation.
+The [government agency] shall administer this 5 act.
+The [government agency] shall promulgate rules and forms necessary to administer this 6 [act].
+7 Comment 8 9 10 11 12 The act provides that a state agency will promulgate a form deed, certificate of location, and certificate of relocation.
 Therefore, this paragraph requires the appointment of the responsible agency.
-Some states have regulations promulgated administrative rules concerning the matters covered in this act, but many dohave not.

-SECTION 4.
-CERTIFICATE OF LOCATION RETAIL SALE OF NEW MANUFACTURED HOME.

-- (a) When a After [day before act's effective date], a manufactured home retailer that sells a new manufactured home after [day before act's effective date], the retailer that is or will be situated on land in this state shall complete a certificate of location.
-The certificate transfer title to it by a deed executed in recordable form.
-The deed must be in the form specified by [government agency] and must include the following: - (1) the transferor's name and address; - (2) the transferee's name and address; - (3) a statement that the transferor is transferring title to the home to the transferee: - (4)-the date; - (5)(3) the sale price; - (6)(4) the home manufacturer's name and address; - (7)(5) the legal description of the manufactured home; - (8)(6) the street address and legal description of the land toon which the home is or will be permanently affixed situated; - (9)(7) the name of each record owner of the land toon which the home is or will be permanently affixed situated; - (10)(8) unless the home is or will be permanently affixed to situated on land owned by someone other than a home transferee, a release of all rights in the home by each transferee that does not also own the land toon which the home is or will be permanently affixed situated;
+Some states have promulgated administrative rules concerning the matters covered in this act, but many have not.
+13 SECTION 4.
+RETAIL SALE OF NEW MANUFACTURED HOME.
+14 (a) After [day before act's effective date], a manufactured home retailer that sells a new 15 manufactured home that is or will be situated on land in this state shall transfer title to it by a 16 deed executed in recordable form.
+The deed must be in the form specified by [government 17 agency] and must include the following: 18 (1) the transferor's name and address; 19 (2) the transferee's name and address; 20 (3) the date; 21 (4) the home manufacturer's name and address; 22 (5) the legal description of the manufactured home; 23 (6) the street address and legal description of the land on which the home is or 24 will be situated; 25 (7) the name of each record owner of the land on which the home is or will be 26 situated;